jordanmasters/202_homework/Lightning_Talks/John_Von_Neumann.md

 			* Prolific mathematician
 			* More than 500 collaborators
 		* These other 'geniuses' said Neumann was the only true genius they ever met
+* 1929 Hungary --> America
+	* Princeton (IAS) till the grave
+	* although he announced his intention to resign and become a professor at large at the University of California shortly before he died!
+Almost lucky us

 ## Major Contributions:
 * Application of operator theory to quantum mechanics,